Levenshtein distance

 In information theory, linguistics, and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
-Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.
-It is named after the Soviet mathematician Vladimir Levenshtein, who considered this distance in 1965.
+The Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.
+It is named after Soviet mathematician Vladimir Levenshtein, who defined the metric in 1965.

-Levenshtein distance may also be referred to as edit distance, although that term may also denote a larger family of distance metrics known collectively as edit distance.
+Levenshtein distance may also be referred to as edit distance, although that term may also denote a larger family of distance metrics.
 It is closely related to pairwise string alignments.